 This report compares the latest workforce jobs (WFJ) estimates with the equivalent estimates of jobs from the Labour Force Survey (LFS).
-This is produced every quarter, when the latest WFJ estimates are released.
+This is produced four times a year (March, June, September and December), when the latest WFJ estimates are released.

 The concept of employment (measured by the LFS as the number of people in work) differs from the concept of jobs, since a person can have more than one job and some jobs may be shared by more than one person.
 The LFS, which collects information mainly from residents of private households, is the preferred source of statistics on employment.

 The LFS can also be used to produce estimates of the total number of jobs in the UK, by adding together the headline employment figures (which are equivalent to main jobs) and those for workers with a second job.
 The WFJ series, which is compiled mainly from surveys of businesses, is the preferred source of statistics on jobs by industry, since it provides a more reliable industry breakdown than the LFS.Back to table of contents

 A dataset containing Labour Force Survey and workforce jobs reconciliation estimates is available at data table X03.Back to table of contents

-The Labour Force Survey (LFS) estimate of total UK jobs for the 3-month period from May to July 2017 is calculated by adding together the LFS figures for total employment (32.136 million) and workers with second jobs (1.119 million).
-On comparing this LFS UK jobs estimate (33.254 million) with the corresponding workforce jobs (WFJ) figure for June 2017, (34.949 million) the LFS total jobs estimate is lower than the WFJ figure by 1.695 million (5.1%).
+The Labour Force Survey (LFS) estimate of total UK jobs for the three-month period from August to October 2017 is calculated by adding together the LFS figures for total employment (32.080 million) and workers with second jobs (1.133 million).
+On comparing this LFS UK jobs estimate (33.213 million) with the corresponding workforce jobs (WFJ) figure for September 2017, (35.230 million) the LFS total jobs estimate is lower than the WFJ figure by 2.017 million (6.1% of the LFS total).